huiqinli/DAT505-GitHub/session6/README.md

 ```

-This code creates a scene, a camera, a lighting system, a city full of wireframe geometries and can be appreciated from various perspectives.
+This code creates a scene, a camera, a lighting system and a city full of wireframe geometries and can be appreciated from various perspectives.
 It adds the geometries to the scene.
 It then creates a WebGL renderer for the scene and camera, and it adds that viewport to the document.body element.
 Finally, it renders the geometries within the scene for the camera.

 ```javascript